static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

   -d, --root <ROOT>
           Root directory path of static files [env: SERVER_ROOT=] [default: ./public] --page50x <PAGE50X>
           HTML file path for 50x errors.
-If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_50X=] [default: ./public/50x.html]
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
+If a relative path is used then it will be resolved under the root directory [env: SERVER_ERROR_PAGE_50X=] [default: ./50x.html]
       --page404 <PAGE404>
           HTML file path for 404 errors.
-If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_404=] [default: ./public/404.html]
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
+If a relative path is used then it will be resolved under the root directory [env: SERVER_ERROR_PAGE_404=] [default: ./404.html]
       --page-fallback <PAGE_FALLBACK>
           HTML file path that is used for GET requests when the requested path doesn't exist.
 The fallback page is served with a 200 status code, useful when using client routers.
 If the path is not specified or simply doesn't exist then this feature will not be active [env: SERVER_FALLBACK_PAGE=] [default: ]
   -g, --log-level <LOG_LEVEL>